goyal-anjali/REST/README.md

 New Application with the following depdencies:
 1) MySQL
 2) Lombok [ reduce boilerplate code]
-3) JPA: Spring Data JPA --> gives Hibernate as ORM an HikariCP for DB Connection pool
+3) JPA: Spring Data JPA --> gives Hibernate as ORM and HikariCP for DB Connection pool

 Spring Data JPA creates database connection pool based on entiries present in